← Home

 As luck would have it, I found myself living in a time and place that richly rewards those with an interest in math and computation.
 I coded to live, and lived to code.

 For 20+ years I worked off and on as a software developer.
-Checkout my linked-in for the full details of my professional career.
 I had a break in the early 2000's to pursue selling paintings on eBay, but eventually returned to software.
 On the side I thought and read much on the topics of physics, math, and philosophy.

 After many years I found peace with Gödel.
 I found my meaning of life.

 I don't know what this place is, but I've found a way to be happy without knowing.
 I wake up every day in pure amazement that anything exists.
-It is such a gift, that I have no words to describe it.
-I live in this moment with a heart full gratitude for this truly astounding gift of being alive.
+I live in this moment with a heart full of gratitude for this truly astounding gift of being alive.

 Now I find myself taking another break from the world of corporate software development.
 I woke up one day and discovered I no longer had the stomach for it.
 Life is too precious to waste on things one isn't interested in.